act65/masters-thesis/notes/general/lmdps.md

 - First need to demonstrate that action decoding is lossy.
 - Then show that using options is less lossy.

 ***

+Insights from optimality bounds.
+Need to be able to approximate the optimal controls.
+When is it hard to approximate the optimal controls?
+When our basis set of distributions oer future states (aka our actions) have little weight...?

+Potential solution?
+Use options.

+***